raycastillo3/Cryptosystem/README.md

 ## Ceaser Cipher
-The Caesar Cipher was created by Roman Emperor Julius Caesar so that he could communicate secretly with his army.It is a substitution cipher where each letter is replaced by another letter to encode/decode a secret text.
+The Caesar Cipher was created by Roman Emperor Julius Caesar so that he could communicate secretly with his army.
+It is a substitution cipher where each letter is replaced by another letter to encode/decode a secret text.
 It is also known as the shift cipher.

 ### Wondering how it works?
 Check it out, here: